 3. Do your research.
 Only work with a reputable travel agency with a good track record referred by someone you trust, or preferably owned by someone you know.

 I’m still putting this tip here, even if I can confidently tell you I did my research.
 Even if the travel agency was already referred by a trusted friend to begin with, who bought tickets from the agency along with so many of her officemates, I still did my research.
 I asked around for other people who knew the agent I was talking to.
 I researched online if the agency was involved in any scams and checked how people felt about their service.
 I double-checked the tour packages they sent us with my friends and with other travel agencies I knew (but who couldn’t give us a package as good or as quickly).
 Some of my friends also helped do a background check on the agency.
 The agency (and their marketing materials, even email signatures) proudly flaunted that they are members of the Philippine Travel Agencies Association (PTAA) and how they won some award for agents.
 I did my homework.
-But who would think that an agency that’s so good on paper can still scam you?
+But who would think that an agency that’s so good on paper can still destroy your honeymoon?

 4. Nitpick the itinerary and all documents the travel agency gives you.